instructian/art3870/topics.md

 > Foundation Grid - What is a design grid?
 Personal Landing Page Attention!, Is this for me? , Does it work?, What is it?

-> Action Words : Culture, Customer, Voice, Feel, Impact, X-Factor Sketching, writing
+> Define your customer and brand : Culture, Customer, Voice, Feel, Impact, X-Factor,  using this [definition document](https://github.com/instructian/art3870/blob/master/definition.pdf).

 > Laying out a landing page using Foundation Using pinterest for design inspiration - [Step-by-Step](https://github.com/instructian/art3870/wiki/Steps-for-Personal-Home-Page) in the wiki.